 Agentic AI comprises autonomous agents with goals, plans, and actions that interact through a shared environment.
 In charging scheduling, agents can represent:

-- •Depot Scheduler Agent: allocates charging slots across chargers, considering priorities, vehicle readiness, and energy pricing.
+- Depot Scheduler Agent: allocates charging slots across chargers, considering priorities, vehicle readiness, and energy pricing.

-- •Vehicle Agent: communicates vehicle state of charge, battery health, route obligations, and charging preferences to the depot.
+- Vehicle Agent: communicates vehicle state of charge, battery health, route obligations, and charging preferences to the depot.

-- •Grid Interaction Agent: negotiates with the grid or the energy provider for rate windows and demand response events.
+- Grid Interaction Agent: negotiates with the grid or the energy provider for rate windows and demand response events.

-- •Maintenance/Asset Agent: tracks charger health, cooldown periods, and preventive maintenance windows.
+- Maintenance/Asset Agent: tracks charger health, cooldown periods, and preventive maintenance windows.

-- •Policy Agent: encodes business rules, safety constraints, and regulatory compliance as executable policies.
+- Policy Agent: encodes business rules, safety constraints, and regulatory compliance as executable policies.

 Coordination can use market-based or negotiation-based approaches, or hybrid schemes.
 For example, a market-based approach assigns charging capacity via internal auctions among agents, with prices reflecting urgency, charger suitability, and energy cost.
 A negotiation-based approach uses explicit bidding and consensus steps to resolve conflicts when multiple vehicles compete for the same resources.
 Plan and execution cycles typically follow a loop: sense state, update beliefs, generate plans, commit actions, observe results, and refine beliefs.
+For related design patterns, see Agentic AI for Real-Time Safety Coaching.

 Distributed State and Coordination